 The Library Budget and the Battle for Access to Information

 Albertsons Library has been and will always be the Boise State community’s research partner and information access champion.
-However, we’ve been fighting an uphill battle for access to information on your behalf, and we’ve reached a critical turning point.
+However, we’ve been fighting an uphill battle for access to information on your behalf, and by 2019 we reached a critical turning point.

-Although the Library appropriated acquisitions budget has seen some increases over the past five years, it has not been enough to maintain existing collections or keep pace with the rapid growth of new degrees and programs.
+Although the Library appropriated acquisitions budget has seen some increases, it has not been enough to maintain existing collections or keep pace with the rapid growth of new degrees and programs.
 Here’s Why:

 - Since 2010, inflation on library subscription prices has averaged 6% per year